Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

-Perimeter modes are advantageous from the perspectives of engineering design and sensing applications.
-Nevertheless, the current model simulation, which can be matched with experiments and applications, remains relatively preliminary \cite{bereyhi2022perimeter}.
-Consequently, we develop a comprehensive analytical framework that incorporates the tether torsion mode into the previous model analysis, and take into account the torsional resonance in the tethers.
-In the simulations and analysis, the polygon resonators are composed of a commercial material, silicon nitride (Si$_3$N$_4$).
-The detailed stress analysis is applied to the Timoshenko-Gere (TG) theory.
-The model displays remarkable predictive accuracy, with frequency estimations within 0.1\% of FEM (finite element method) results across the entire operational range.
-Furthermore, our findings indicate that boundary losses are substantially amplified by the coupling between the polygon side bending modes and the tether torsional modes.
-Importantly, these losses can be tuned through adjusting the tether length, providing a flexible strategy for optimizing quality factors.
+While perimeter modes in polygon resonators provide an attractive platform for compact soft-clamped nanomechanical systems, Ref.~\cite{bereyhi2022perimeter} established an effective short-tether analytical description of perimeter modes and their dissipation dilution.
+Building on this description, we develop here a polygon-specific analytical model in which the torsional angle distribution along the supporting tethers is analytically derived from the modified Timoshenko–Gere (TG) equation.
+This formulation captures finite-wavelength torsional effects and extends the theory beyond the conventional short-tether limit.
+The resulting model reveals that dissipation dilution is strongly influenced by the coupling between polygon-side flexural motion and tether torsional dynamics.
+Torsional rotation at the tether–polygon junction modulates the tensile energy stored in the perimeter mode, while the supporting tethers simultaneously introduce an additional torsional dissipation channel.
+Importantly, the strength of this loss channel can be tailored by changing the tether length, thereby enabling optimization of the mechanical quality factor.

-This letter is structured as follows.
-First, we start with two main sources of the dissipation loss in the polygon systems under the narrow-beam approximation.
-We then derive the vibration of polygon sides, and the supporting tethers, respectively.
-Consequently, the analytical dissipation dilution can be derived through the modified TG equations by the coupling of these two vibrations, Next, we calculate the $Q$'s of a sample Si$_3$N$_4$ nanomechanical resonator through FEM and compare the results with our analytical results.
-We can accurately predict the resonant frequencies and the dissipation dilution factors of perimeter modes.
+This article is structured as follows.
+First, we identify the two dominant dissipation channels in polygon resonators within the narrow-beam approximation.
+We then derive the flexural motion of the polygon sides and the torsional dynamics of the supporting tethers.
+By coupling these motions at the tether–polygon junctions, we obtain an analytical expression for the dissipation dilution factor.
+Next, we compare the analytical predictions with finite-element-method (FEM) simulations of representative silicon nitride (Si$_3$N$_4$) polygon resonators.
+Finally, we examine the validity and limitations of the analytical model across a broad geometric parameter space and identify the regimes in which neglected polygon-side torsional and warping deformations become significant.

 \paragraph{Loss analysis. ---} Dissipation dilution can be fundamentally understood through the interaction between a harmonic oscillator and a lossless potential \cite{gonzalez2000suspensionsthermal}.
-The quality factor of a mechanical mode experiencing dissipation dilution can be enhanced due to
+The quality factor of a mechanical mode subject to dissipation dilution is given by